 You might come across a small birdbath that is oh-so-cute and decorative, but that’s not necessarily the best for attracting birds.
 Definitely look for a bigger birdbath with a wider bowl on the top, which provides ample room for multiple feathered friends to stop by all at once.
 You could also do two or three birdbaths in a single area, which is a really pretty way to landscape as well as a great way to attract more birds.

 3. Give Your Birds Perching Spots

 Some birdbaths are deep, which isn’t really appealing to songbirds.
 Just an inch or two works best.
 If you happen to have a deeper birdbath, you can make it more appealing by adding in a few rocks in the middle or along the edges.
 This will give birds a place to land so they can splash and preen themselves in the water.

 4. Keep Your Water Fresh

 The single best thing you can do to attract birds with your current bath is to keep the water fresh.
 Include refreshing the water in your birdbath to your regular yard routine or watering routine.
 It’s such a simple thing, but it will truly make your space a lot more appealing to birds.

 Refreshing the water in your birdbath is a good way to ensure your birds have clean water, but it’s also imperative to clean the bath itself.
 Cleaning doesn’t have to be long or involved.
 Just give it a good scrub on a weekly basis, breaking up any algae or other material that may have collected.

-Fresh water and a good brush scrubbing every week is really all you need to keep your birdbath clean.
+Fresh water and a good brush scrubbing every week are really all you need to keep your birdbath clean.
 But every now and then—a few weeks to a couple of months—use a simple cleaning mixture with your scrub and be sure to rinse well after to keep your birdbath pristine.
 By having a clean birdbath, you will greatly increase your chances of appealing to birds!